Looks like your cart is empty. Compare Travel Backpacks

 Gregory claims the Border 35’s “clean exterior not only looks smart, it sheds weather and resists snagging in crowded subway cars and overstuffed overhead compartments as well.”

-If you travel with Border 35, be prepared to run screaming from a downpour.
-The Border 35 pack can’t handle it.
+If you travel with Border 35, be prepared to run indoors during a downpour.
+Gregory's pack can’t handle it.

 The Border 35 is not water-resistant.